justinetrann/cba/README.md

 # Development Overview of Store_Data Database

-This document outlines the steps taken to develop the Store_Data database, detailing the creation of the database, table structures, and the data import process utilized in MySQL Workbench 8.0 CE.
+This section outlines the steps taken to develop the Store_Data database, detailing the creation of the database, table structures, and the data import process utilized in MySQL Workbench 8.0 CE.

 **Creation of Database (Schema) and Tables**